Development of Higher Education

 SMILE - Social Meaning Impact through LLL Universities in Europe

 The project aims at developing and implementing innovative methods and practices to foster inclusive education and promote common values.
-As for the specific objective, the project will promote inclusive education and training and foster the education of disadvantaged learners.
+Promoting inclusive education and training and fostering the education of disadvantaged learners, including through supporting educational staff in addressing diversity, and reinforcing diversity among education staff.

 EntrAL - Entrepreneurial skills for a modern education in Albania